kubernetes-sigs/descheduler/README.md

 ### HighNodeUtilization

-This strategy finds nodes that are under utilized and evicts pods in the hope that these pods will be scheduled compactly into fewer nodes.
+This strategy finds nodes that are under utilized and evicts pods from the node in the hope that these pods will be scheduled onto other nodes.
+Used in conjunction with node auto-scaling, this strategy is intended to help trigger down scaling of under utilized nodes.
 This strategy **must** be used with the scheduler strategy `MostRequestedPriority`.
 The parameters of this strategy are configured under `nodeResourceUtilizationThresholds`.

 The under utilization of nodes is determined by a configurable threshold `thresholds`.
 The threshold `thresholds` can be configured for cpu, memory, number of pods, and extended resources in terms of percentage.
 The percentage is